Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

 \end{enumerate} \end{defi}

-\begin{rem} It is important to note that $sat(\phi)$ should contain the set of deducible terms from the frame.
-For example, it would be tempting to just place all of $gst(\phi)$ into $sat(\phi)$ immediately, but this would add non-deducible terms to the set and invalidate the results.

-Also notice for Definition~\ref{def:sat}, by applying an empty context, the second rule ensures that for any $S \in sat(\phi)$, if $S \rightarrow_{R}^{\epsilon} S'$ and $S' \in gst(\phi)$, then $S' \in sat(\phi)$. \end{rem} This set is also finite which is critical to computing the possible attackers knowledge thus having a finite set is useful for any practical procedure for deciding deducibility.
+The finiteness of $sat(\phi)$ is critical to computing the possible attackers knowledge thus having a finite set is useful for any practical procedure for deciding deducibility.

 \begin{lem} Let $R$ be any contracting convergent TRS.
-For any $R$-normalized frame $\phi$, $sat(\phi)$ is finite. \end{lem} \begin{proof} New terms not originally contained in $\phi$ are only added to $sat(\phi)$ if they are first contained in $gst(\phi)$.
-Since $gst(\phi)$ is finite by Lemma~\ref{lemma:gst-finite}, $sat(\phi)$ is finite. \end{proof}
+For any $R$-normalized frame $\phi$, $sat(\phi)$ is a finite set of terms deducible from $\phi$ modulo $R$. \end{lem} \begin{proof} New terms not originally contained in the finite set $Ran(\phi) \cup \fn(\phi)$ are only added to $sat(\phi)$ if they are first contained in $gst(\phi)$.
+Since $gst(\phi)$ is finite by Lemma~\ref{lemma:gst-finite}, $sat(\phi)$ is finite.
+Moreover, $Ran(\phi) \cup \fn(\phi)$ is a set of terms deducible from $\phi$ modulo $R$.
+Then, the terms that are added by the two rules given in Definition~\ref{def:sat} are also deducible from $\phi$, either by congruence (cf. first rule) or by rewriting modulo $R$ (cf. second rule). \end{proof}

+\begin{rem} In Definition~\ref{def:sat}, it would be tempting to just place all of $gst(\phi)$ into $sat(\phi)$ immediately, but this would add non-deducible terms to the set and invalidate the results.
+Thus, we include in $sat(\phi)$ only terms belonging to $gst(\phi)$ that are also deducible from $\phi$. \end{rem}